max-cmoa/browsersync-reload-browser-test/README.md

   * See the <ins>[gulpjs documentation](https://gulpjs.com/docs/en/getting-started/quick-start)</ins>.
   * See the <ins>[Sass documentation](https://sass-lang.com/guide)</ins>, and please note this project uses .scss sass syntax because it is easier to use.
     * Read about <ins>[.scss sass syntax](https://sass-lang.com/documentation/syntax)</ins>.

-# Future
- PLEASE NOTE **gulp-sass** will not compile **@use syntax** .scss to .css due to new syntax.
-Currently we are using **import**.
-Gulp syntax update is slow, once updated, sass will need to be changed.
-  The temporary solution is to use the sass command on command line.
-      $ cd assets/sass
-      $ sass main.scss ../css/main.css
-      or get sass to watch for changes
-      $ cd assets/sass
-      $ sass --watch main.scss:../css/main.css

-      For sass to compile to css, you must either run
-      $ gulp
-      or
-      $ gulp sassTask
-      on command line

-      Sass needs to use @use instead of @import.
-Please note that the package **gulp-sass** does not work with the new syntax @use.
-Until then, use the Sass on command line or Sass watch.

-      To see what version of sass you have

-      $ sass --version